devnenko/earthchat/README.md

-A 3D Earth with realtime geoaccurate chat bubbles.
+A 3D Earth Website with realtime geoaccurate chat bubbles.

 # EarthChat
 Run "npm install" in main and src folder separately and youre ready to go